 What’s marketing a business all about?

+I was talking to a friend of mine recently, Len Watterson – who is an amazing piano tuner in Melbourne, but is completely lost when it comes to marketing himself.
+He asked me, what’s marketing all about?
 There’s no doubt about it, marketing is a popular buzzword for people in business.
 As a business owner you know you should be doing it, but do you really understand what marketing is?
 And importantly, how can you go about it without it costing you a fortune?

 Here’s some advice to get you thinking.
 Once you’ve worked out your customer needs and wants you can be very, very specific and very targeted about what your marketing is.

 This is where I tell people to think there are three phases to marketing – review, analysis and planning.

 *Can you tell me more about the review phase? *